pablolezcano/pablolezcano/README.md

 :books: I'm currently learning English, Web Development, git, build desktop applications, frameworks and other stuff.

-:octocat: I'm looking to collaborate on any project to help me to gain some experience in the programming world.
+:octocat: I'm looking to collaborate on any project to help me to gain some experience in the programming.

 :mailbox_with_no_mail: How to reach me?
 If you like my repos, you would contact me by [pabloromanlezcano@gmail.com](mailto:pabloromanlezcano@gmail.com) or [linkedin](https://www.linkedin.com/in/pablolezcano/).